Flooring Calculator guide

 What this calculator is solving

-The Flooring Calculator estimates how many boxes of flooring to buy from your measured square footage.
-It is helpful for laminate, vinyl plank, engineered wood, and other products sold by box coverage.
+The Flooring Calculator estimates how many flooring boxes to buy before a store trip.
+It works best for laminate, vinyl plank, LVP, engineered wood, and other products where the carton tells you square feet per box.

 The formula in plain language

-In plain language: The calculator adds waste to the measured floor area, divides by square feet per box, rounds up to whole boxes, and multiplies by box price when entered.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses adjusted area = floor area x (1 + waste percent / 100), then boxes = ceiling(adjusted area / square feet per box).
+If price per box is entered, it multiplies whole boxes by that price.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-• Area with waste shows the square footage after your overage allowance.
+• Area with waste shows the measured square footage after your overage allowance.

-• Coverage ordered shows how much square footage the rounded-up boxes cover.
+• Coverage ordered shows how much square footage the rounded-up boxes cover, so you can see the spare amount.

 Common mistakes to avoid

-• Do not use room dimensions without adding closets, hallways, or connected areas that need the same material.
+• Do not leave out closets, hallways, stair landings, or connected areas that need the same material.

 Research and references